-Table 2 shows the five medical and five surgical reasons for the index (i.e., initial) hospitalization that were associated with the largest number of rehospitalizations and the top 10 reasons for rehospitalization for each index reason.
+Table 2 shows the five medical and five surgical Appendix).
+We d reasons for the index (i.e., initial) hospitalization percentage of the that were associated with the largest number of actually planned.

+rehospitalizations and the top 10 reasons for rehospitalization for each index reason.
 Most rehospitalizations (84.4% among patients who were discharged after initial hospitalization for medical conditions and 72.6% among patients who were discharged after surgical procedures) were for medical diagnoses.
 The 100 most frequent rehospitalization DRGs accounted for 73.2% of total rehospitalizations.
 Among the rehospitalizations ascribed to these 100 DRGs, 10% belonged to 19 DRGs, such as chemotherapy and stent insertion, for which we estimated that planned rehospitalizations were probably an important part of total rehospitalizations (see the Supplementary Appendix).
-We did not attempt to estimate the percentage of these rehospitalizations that were actually planned.
+We did not attempt to estimate the percentage of these rehospitalizations that were